AbhijitGite4Git/react-repo/README.md

 # react-repo
-Repo contains multiple react projects created for learning
+This Repo contains multiple react projects created for learning